Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/I2C/Master Receive Data from Arduino UNO.rst

 |image04|

-| We select the port in "Tools" -> "Port" -> "COM15" (the port connected to Ameba)
+| We select the port in :guilabel:`Tools -> Port -> COM15`
-| Open the Arduino IDE window of the Ameba, go to "Tools" -> "Serial Monitor" to display the messages printed by Ameba.
+| Open the Arduino IDE window of the Ameba, go to :guilabel:`Tools -> Serial Monitor` to display the messages printed by Ameba.
 | Press the reset button on Arduino Uno, Arduino Uno now waits for connection from I2C master.
 | Then press the reset button on Ameba, Ameba will start to receive
   messages from Arduino Uno.
 And you can see the "hello" message printed every half second in serial monitor.

-| (NOTE: If the message does not show in the Serial Monitor of Ameba,
-  please close and open the serial monitor again.)
+.. note:: If the message does not show in the Serial Monitor of Ameba, please close and open the serial monitor again.

 |image05|